 Don't Forget About Cash

-While often overlooked, holding cash in your portfolio can be a smart defensive move.
+Holding cash in your portfolio can be a smart defensive move.
 Though inflation reduces its value over time, cash provides flexibility and liquidity during market downturns, giving you the chance to buy assets at a discount when others might be selling.
-If you want to earn some cash with a simple side hustle, check it out here!

 The Benefits and Challenges

 Proper diversification brings many benefits, such as improving risk-adjusted returns and safeguarding against economic uncertainties.
 However, managing a highly diversified portfolio can be time-consuming, and some investments may be expensive to acquire.
-It’s important to strike the right balance, understanding that diversification doesn’t eliminate risk entirely.
+Diversification doesn't eliminate risk entirely — it manages it.

 Rebalancing is Key

 As your investments perform, the weight of each one in your portfolio can shift.
-Rebalancing your portfolio regularly—typically every few months—helps maintain your desired level of diversification and keeps your investments aligned with your risk tolerance and financial goals.
+Rebalancing your portfolio regularly — typically every 6–12 months — helps maintain your desired level of diversification and keeps your investments aligned with your risk tolerance and financial goals.

 If you received value, please subscribe, so you don't miss future content and opportunities!